Juanita Beaudry

 sbowa@sheenasplace.org

 Steve has a background in Management, Photography and Videography.
 Before working at Sheena’s Place, Steve’s interest in the mental health field began when he studied at University of Ottawa where he received his BA in Psychology.
-Steve has always wanted to find a way to merge his passion for mental health care and advocacy with his artistic and administrative abilities.
+Steve has always wanted to find a way to merge his passion for mental health care and advocacy with his artistic abilities.
 He is very excited to learn and grow as a part of the Sheena’s Place team while supporting the needs of the mental health community.

 (she/her)